-Ingredient Occupational Exposure Band Rating al Exposure Band Rating Occupational Exposure Band Limit calcium phosphate, monobasic E ≤ 0.01 mg/m3 Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
-The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.
+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit calcium phosphate, monobasic E ≤ 0.01 mg/m3 Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+The output of this process is an occupational exposure band (OEB), which corresponds to be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
+The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk. controls range of exposure concentrations that are expected to protect worker health.